industrial kettle with agitator

 Electric heating is practical when there is no boiler or gas line available.
 It allows good temperature regulation and a relatively simple installation.
 It is common in small and medium batches, pilot plants, and productions where environmental cleanliness is important.

 The disadvantage appears in large capacities or high-viscosity products: electrical consumption can be high and heating time longer than expected.
-In a 500 or 1,000-liter kettle, it is not enough to look at installed power; the actual temperature rise time and the plant’s electrical capacity must be calculated.
+In a 500 or 1,000-liter kettle, it is not enough to look at the installed power; the actual temperature rise time and the plant's electrical capacity must be calculated.

 Gas heating

 However, it is not the best option for all cases.
-Thermal distribution may be less uniform if the burner and bottom design are not well resolved.
+Thermal distribution can be less uniform if the burner and bottom design are not well resolved.
 It also requires ventilation, combustion safety, and periodic maintenance.
 For products sensitive to overheating, a steam jacket or a well-controlled electric system may yield better results.

 Steam heating